 Initially was erected "Anonymous" mausoleum constructed later was constructed mausoleum which was devoted the Sujunidzh-khan later.
-Last stage consisted of construction of a portal and hujr.
+The last stage consisted of construction of a portal and hujr.

-There is a court yard with which surround one-storeyed hujras in madrassah.
+There is a courtyard with which surround one-storeyed hujras in the madrassah.
 The basic facade allocates a portal with a half octagon niche.
 It has kept in itself(himself) elements of tile facings.
-Madrassah represents very extended trapezoid construction round the extended court yard.
+Madrassah represents very extended trapezoid construction round the extended courtyard.
 Inside there were late burials, however Barak-Khan died in 1556 and was buried in Samarkand city.

 The mausoleum "Anonymous" has four angular premises and a cross-shaped hall.
 On a portal on the right side hangs a board where it is written that in the mausoleum there was a residence of a Mufti of Spiritual Administration of Moslems of Uzbekistan.
 The given complex is laid from a fragmentary brick.

 Dressing is presented only on the basic objects such as: entrance of arched portal of madrassah, a portal and a dome of the mausoleum of Sujunidzh-khan.
-According to some data, calotte domes of the mausoleum were decorated with blue tiles, and on a dome drum was represented star-shaped girih with drawing of 8-faced stars, made of a mosaic.
+According to some data, calotte domes of the mausoleum were decorated with blue tiles, and on a dome, the drum was represented star-shaped girih with drawing of 8-faced stars, made of a mosaic.
 Therefore the mausoleum had the name the Kok gumbaz ("Blue dome").
-In 1868 during earthquake the dome collapsed.
+In 1868 during the earthquake, the dome collapsed.

-Now spiritual administration of Muslims of Uzbekistan settled in a new, specially constructed building, whereas hujr Barak-Khan Madrassah were transferred to workshops of handicraftsmen and national masters.
-They deduce Arabic ligature ayahs from Quran, cut out folding supports under Quran and also mint patterns on copper both brass trays and vessels.
-Thanks to it spiritual and cultural communication of epoch doesn't stop.
+Now spiritual administration of Muslims of Uzbekistan settled in a new, specially constructed building, whereas hujr Barak-Khan Madrassah was transferred to workshops of handicraftsmen and national masters.
+They deduce Arabic ligature ayahs from the Quran, cut out folding supports under the Quran and also mint patterns on copper both brass trays and vessels.
+Thanks to its spiritual and cultural communication of epoch don't stop.